mahulchak/svmu/README.md

 Other programs needed for this pipeline:

   * <a href="http://mummer.sourceforge.net/">MUMmer</a>,  and <a href="https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download/"> BLAST</a>.
 Additionally, a program is needed to split the chromosomes into individual fasta files.
-The program fasplitter from <a href = "https://github.com/mahulchak/Assembly-utils">Assembly-utils</a> can be used.
 BLAST and MUMmer should be in your path.

   * You need to have a reference and a query genome assembly (in fasta file format).
 The program will report the sequences that are n copy in the reference genome but >n copy in the query genome.